 Although NatureBox’s CBD comes from the hemp plant, some CBD manufacturers start with marijuana instead.
 Federally speaking, marijuana-derived CBD remains illegal, though consumers in 10 states — Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington — can legally use it under state law.
 Scientifically speaking, the compounds are extremely similar.
 But legally speaking, hemp-derived CBD is the safest bet.

 We know CBD is a new frontier in the supplement space, and we’re learning alongside with you.
 But we wouldn’t offer CBD snacks to our customers if we weren’t convinced they were legal, safe, and effective.
 If you’re not sure whether it’s right for you, reach out to [email protected] — we’re not medical professionals, but we’d be happy to explain how it’s helped our other customers.

 FDA Disclaimer: Any statements made have not been evaluated by the Food and Drug Administration.
 No products we produce, manufacture, market, or distribute are intended to diagnose, treat, cure or prevent any disease.
 Consult your physician before beginning any exercise program or taking any supplements or botanical extracts.

 Eager to learn more about our new CBD fruit chews?
-View our flavors and join the waitlist.
+View our flavors.